-Here’s a really hard question: is your podcast successful?
+Here’s a tough question: is your B2B podcast successful?

 The question shouldn’t be that hard.
 Especially considering all of the time, money, and energy that you’re putting into this particular piece of content.
 Our objective as B2B marketers is to drive tangible business results through content, but what happens when the content is there but the results aren’t able to be measured?